 If you enjoy pairing good golf with fine wine, you’re in for a treat!

-Located between holes 1 and 9 of the famed Harbour Town Golf Links, Wine@Nine débuts at the RBC Heritage beginning Monday, April 10, 2017.
+Wine@Nine is located between holes 1 and 9 of the famed Harbour Town Golf Links.
 This upscale outdoor venue offers both wine and golf lovers the opportunity to enjoy premium wines during the RBC Heritage, and is open to spectators throughout the week.
 This year, Wine@Nine showcases premium vintages from Meiomi and SIMI, including sparkling wines for signature mimosas.

 The idea for Meiomi brand wines began with Lorna Belle Glos Wagner, a founder of the famous Caymus Vineyards.

 In 2001, Wagner’s grandson, Joe, a fifth-generation Napa Valley winemaker, created Belle Glos Pinot Noir in her honor.
 The Belle Glos Pinot Noirs are vineyard-designated wines, meaning the exact vineyard origin of the grapes is known and, as such, command a high price.
 This experience inspired Joe to create an exceptional, yet affordable, Pinot Noir for wine lovers.

 To achieve his goal, Joe blended grapes from the coastal California vineyards of Sonoma, Monterey and Santa Barbara.
 He named his new brand Meiomi (which translates as “coast”), a nod to the native, coastal-dwelling Yuki and Wappo tribes.
 Meiomi quickly achieved a favorable reputation among wine critics.